 For global customers, payments can be streamlined through the QuickBooks platform.

 QuickBooks accepts international payments via international wire transfers, debit cards, credit cards, and PayPal (using PayPal Passport).
-This is how to make international wire transfers using Quickbooks Bill Pay:

 QuickBooks Payments automatically moves processed transactions into your accounts to record the bank deposit.
 With QB Payments, you don’t have to put transactions into the “Undeposited funds account” first to record bank deposit details.